 Use a security key for 2-Step Verification

-Security keys can help you keep hackers out of your Google Account.
-With security keys, you get the extra protection of 2-Step Verification and can sign in without your phone.
+Security keys can be used with 2-Step Verification to help you keep hackers out of your Google Account.

 Note: If you’re a journalist, activist, or someone else at risk of targeted online attacks, learn about the Advanced Protection Program.